isomerpages/govtech-gobusiness-main/_run-and-grow/2d-grants.md

 <a href="https://www.nea.gov.sg/programmes-grants/grants-and-awards/energy-efficiency-fund" target="_blank" style="color:#037e8a">Find out more</a>

-#### Enhanced Hiring Incentives

-Employers that hire local workers who had gone through eligible reskilling or training programme can receive salary support of up to 40% for 6 months, capped at $12,000 in total.

-<a href="https://www.wsg.gov.sg/hiring-incentive.html" target="_blank" style="color:#037e8a">Find out more</a>

 #### Enhanced Training Support for SMEs (ETSS)

 The ETSS offers higher course fee grant of up to 90% of the course fees and absentee payroll funding of 80% of basic hourly salary at a higher cap of $7.50 per hour for SMEs signing up for SSG-supported courses.

-<a href="https://www.enterprisejobskills.sg/content/upgrade-skills/enhanced-training-support-for-SME.html" target="_blank" style="color:#037e8a">Find out more</a>
+<a href="https://www.enterprisejobskills.gov.sg/content/upgrade-skills/enhanced-training-support-for-SME.html" target="_blank" style="color:#037e8a">Find out more</a>

 #### Enhanced Training Support Package (ETSP)